An Updated Experimental Evaluation of Graph Bipartization Methods: Introduction

 \subsection{Related Work}

-Modern theoretical advances on \myoct began with the seminal result of Reed, Smith, and Vetta \cite{reed2004finding}, who showed that the problem is fixed-parameter tractable (in terms of the minimum \myoct size $k$) with the technique of \emph{iterative compression}.
+Modern theoretical advances on \myoct began with the seminal result of Reed, Smith, and Vetta \cite{reed2004finding}, who showed that the problem -- which asks one to remove the minimum number of vertices $k$ to produce a bipartite subgraph -- is fixed-parameter tractable with parameter $k$ using the technique of \emph{iterative compression}.
 This algorithm was initially shown to run in time $O(4^k km)$, but improved analyses showed a $O(3^k km)$ run time and simpler algorithms for the compression routines~\cite{huffner2009algorithm, lokshtanov2009simpler}.
 The next theoretical improvement came from an improved algorithm and analysis for \vcfull (\vc) and a (straightforward) conversion of an \myoct instance to a \vc instance.
-This strategy results in a $O^*(2.3146^{k'})$ algorithm\footnote{$O^*(f(k))$ denotes $O(f(k) n^c)$ for some constant $c$}, where $k'$ denotes the gap between an optimal solution to \vcfull and the solution given by the linear programming (LP) relaxation \cite{lokshtanov2014faster}.
+This strategy results in an $O^*(2.3146^{k'})$ algorithm,\footnote{$O^*(f(k))$ denotes $O(f(k) n^c)$ for some constant $c$} where $k'$ denotes the gap between an optimal solution to \vcfull and the solution given by the linear programming (LP) relaxation \cite{lokshtanov2014faster}.
 Recent work has used the half-integrality of LP-relaxations to reduce the polynomial in $n$ at the cost of a higher parameterized term, resulting in an $O(4^k n)$ algorithm for \myoct \cite{iwata2014linear}, and $O^*(4^k)$ \cite{wahlstrom2017lp} and $O(4^k n)$ \cite{iwata20170} algorithms for the more general problem of \textsc{Non-Monotonic Cycle Transversal}.
+Other algorithmic results for \myoct include a $O(\log{\sqrt{n}})$-approximation algorithm \cite{agarwal2005log}, a randomized algorithm based on matroids \cite{kratsch2014compression}, and a subexponential algorithm on planar graphs \cite{lokshtanov2012subexponential}.